Sunday, 22 December 2024

 CMS such as WordPress, Shopify, and others are ready-made systems that, like website builders, can be easily managed by non-technical individuals.

-Popular management systems do not ignore the modern expectations of the web audience.
+Popular content systems do not ignore the modern expectations of the web audience.
 Although they do not provide responsive behavior by default, individuals who build themes for these frameworks consider this, giving responsive templates that are partially or even entirely suited for mobile devices.

 Responsive design best practices